learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the purpose of exec method?
+## Q 8.6.
+What is the purpose of exec method?

 The purpose of exec method is similar to test method but it returns a founded text as an object instead of returning true/false.